 The NEL houses sophisticated equipment and a computer management system that allows efficient and effective support of the scientific and research requirements for our diverse customer population.
 With a comprehensive analytical program, our goals are to provide a high level of analytical precision, quality, and accuracy, with timely results, to every client, for every sample tested.

-Provides the administrative and scientific leadership related to all operations of a state and federally licensed clinical laboratory and analytical core research facility in which human, animal and food specimens are evaluated for biochemical markers.
+Gayle Petty, M.B.A.
+Manager Provides the administrative and scientific leadership related to all operations of a state and federally licensed clinical laboratory and analytical core research facility in which human, animal and food specimens are evaluated for biochemical markers.
 Directs the development, implementation and troubleshooting of laboratory tests using advanced and state-of-the-art instrumentation, establishing quality control procedures, and designing the analytical components of research protocols.